 - 2 Set TCP/IP addresses for the printer, such as an IP address, gateway address, or subnet mask.
-See the manual explaining the network functions provided by the supplier - Configure the host environment.
+See General Setting Guide - Configure the host environment.
 See p.29 "Configuring PSF to Print IPDS Files". - Verify the configuration.
-See p.34 "Verifying a TCP/IP-Attached Printer on OS/390". - E If you want to share the printer, do the procedure in p.35 "Sharing the Network Printers on OS/390". - 1 If you have problems, refer to p.37 "Handling OS/390 Connectivity Problems".
+See p.34 "Verifying a TCP/IP-Attached Printer on OS/390". - 5 If you want to share the printer, do the procedure in p.35 "Sharing the Network Printers on OS/390". - If you have problems, refer to p.37 "Handling OS/390 Connectivity Problems".